RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 As the saying goes, "Once it's on the internet, it's there forever."
 The same applies to cloud-stored data, making the process of leaving one cloud provider for another a daunting task.
 This "cloud lock-in" can be frustrating, limiting our ability to exercise full control over our data.

-There might be many reasons that you decide to change your cloud provider: Increase in monthly fees, security and privacy concerns, the cloud storage provider is going out of business and etc. If you use it over a number of years you can accumulate an insane amount of data.
+There might be many reasons that you decide to change your cloud provider: An increase in monthly fees, security and privacy concerns, the cloud storage provider going out of business, etc. If you use it over several years you can accumulate an insane amount of data.
 Let's say will have 1tb of data saved (Which according to my calculation is just the amount of data I generated in a year), it will take you ages to download it.
 Let's see how long it's going to take you to download it depending on your internet speed.

 <html>
 <head>